8.1 Residents' Rights

 The Right to Refuse Care

-A competent resident may refuse a bath, meal, medication, activity, or any care.
-The CNA should:
+A competent resident may refuse a bath, a meal, a medication, a therapy, or any other care.
+This is a protected right, and the CNA must honor it.
+The correct response is:

-- Stay calm and do not force the care.
+- Stay calm and do not force the care; forcing care can be battery.

-- Ask respectfully if there is a reason and address simple concerns (timing, comfort, privacy).
+- Ask respectfully whether there is a reason and address simple fixes such as timing, temperature, pain, or privacy.

-- Calmly explain why the care is recommended, without threats.
+- Calmly explain why the care is recommended, without threats, shaming, or bargaining.

-- Report the refusal to the nurse and document per facility policy.
+- Report the refusal to the nurse and document it per facility policy.

 Freedom From Restraint

-A restraint is any device or drug that restricts movement.
-Restraints require a physician's order, are a last resort after alternatives fail, and are never used for staff convenience, punishment, or discipline.
-When a restraint is ordered, the CNA checks the resident frequently, releases and repositions on schedule, and provides toileting, food, fluids, and skin care.
+A restraint is any manual method, physical device, or drug (a chemical restraint) that restricts a resident's freedom of movement or normal access to their own body.
+Under OBRA, restraints require a physician's order, are a last resort used only after less restrictive alternatives fail, and are never applied for staff convenience, discipline, or punishment.
+When a restraint is ordered for a genuine medical symptom, the CNA checks the resident frequently (commonly every 15-30 minutes), releases and repositions on schedule (often every 2 hours), and provides toileting, fluids, food, and skin care. "

 Exam Tip

-On the Florida written test, the correct rights answer almost always protects choice, privacy, dignity, and safety even when the unit is busy or the resident is difficult.
-Answers that force care, threaten, shame, isolate, restrain for convenience, or ignore a grievance are wrong.
+On the Florida written test, the correct rights answer almost always protects choice, privacy, dignity, and safety, even when the unit is busy or the resident is difficult.
+Wrong answers force care, threaten or shame, isolate, restrain for convenience, share private information, or ignore a grievance.
+When in doubt, choose the option that honors what the resident wants and reports concerns to the nurse.

 A competent resident refuses the morning bath.
 What is the CNA's best action?